Steps of the eviction process in Iowa:

-Evicting a tenant in Iowa can take around three to eight weeks, depending on the reason for the eviction.
+Evicting a tenant in Iowa can take around 3 to 8 weeks, depending on the reason for the eviction.
 If tenants file an appeal, the process could take longer.

 Grounds for an Eviction in Iowa